The Many Benefits of Pilates: Enhancing Your PT Treatment Plan

 How do I get started?

 H2Orthopedic Aquatic and Physical Therapy offers private, semi-private, and group class pilates lessons.
 Pilates is designed to strengthen postural muscles and develop deep core strength.
 Exercises are performed on traditional Pilates apparatus, using springs for resistance.
 This effective low-impact therapy is ideal for individuals seeking to improve posture, decrease pain, improve strength & flexibility.
-For more information, request an appointment today at Laguna Hills, CA Center.
+For more information, Contact Us to request an appointment today at Laguna Hills, CA Center.